k9mail/k9mail.app/documentation/accounts/add.md

 * 1000 messages
 * all messages

 Higher values have some performance implications.
-Read the description of the setting *Local folder size* in chapter [Account settings](Manual-AccountSettings) for more information.
+Read the description of the setting *Local folder size* in chapter [Account settings](/documentation/settings/account_settings.html) for more information.

 **Notify me when mail arrives**: If this is checked you are notified when a new message was downloaded in this mailbox.
 Notification type (LED, vibration) and ringtone can be configured later.
-See *Notifications* in chapter [Account settings](Manual-AccountSettings).
+See *Notifications* in the [Account settings](/documentation/settings/account_settings.html).

 **Notify me while mail is being checked**: If this option is enabled K-9 Mail will inform the user when an account is being synchronized by displaying a message in the Android title bar.